letstri/timezz/README.md

 ### selector

-> Note: if your DOM elements will be updated, better to use a string selector.
+> Note: if your DOM elements will be removed or replaced, need to call `updateElements` method.

 - type: `string | HTMLElement | Array<HTMLElement>`
 - required `true`